vPeteWalker/leap_addon_bootcamp/onpremleap2_UPFO/onpremleap2_UPFO.rst

 Performing An Unplanned Failover
 ++++++++++++++++++++++++++++++++

-There are 3 types of failovers: Test, Planned and Unplanned.

-- Test failovers are for testing a recovery plan.
-VMs are started in the test network as specified in the recovery plan.
-VMs at the primary location are not affected.

-- Planned failovers (PFO) are when disruption of services is predicted at the primary site.
-The recovery plan will first create a snapshot of each VM, replicates, then starts them at the recovery location.
-They no longer run at the primary site after a planned failover has occurred.
-Replication then begins in the reverse direction (from *RecoverySite* to *PrimarySite*)

-- Unplanned failovers (UPFO) occur when a disaster has already occurred at the primary location.
-VMs are recovered from the most recent snapshot, and are started at the recovery site.

 **In this exercise, you will perform an Unplanned Failover (UPFO).**

 Failovers are initiated from the remote site, which can either be another on-prem Prism Central located at your DR site, or Xi Cloud Servies.